mozilla/anodejsholidayseason/fantastic-front-end-performance-2.md

 # Fantastic front-end performance, part 2: caching dynamically-generated content with etagify

-## How do you cache your internationalized templates?

-You might know that [Connect](https://github.com/senchalabs/connect) puts [ETags](https://gist.github.com/6a68/4971859) on static content, but not dynamic content.
+You might know that [Connect](https://github.com/senchalabs/connect) puts [ETags](http://en.wikipedia.org/wiki/HTTP_ETag) on static content, but not dynamic content.
 Unfortunately, if you dynamically generate i18n versions of static pages, those pages don't get caching headers at all--unless you add a build step to pregenerate all pages in all languages.
 What a lame chore.

 This article introduces [etagify](https://github.com/lloyd/connect-etagify), a Connect middleware that generates ETags on the fly by md5-ing outgoing response bodies, storing the hashes in memory.
 Etagify lets you skip the build step, improves performance more than you might think (we measured a 9% load time improvement in our tests), and it's super easy to use: